Euphoria (Kendrick Lamar song): Release and promotion

+Reports noted that the upload of "Euphoria" at approximately 8:24 a.m. may have been a nod to basketball player Kobe Bryant, who wore the jersey number 24.

 "Euphoria" was first released to YouTube on April 30, 2024, with no prior announcement.
 It was published on the platform at approximately 8:24 a.m.
 PT, which many alluded was a nod to the basketball player Kobe Bryant; he was a shooting guard for the Los Angeles Lakers under the jersey numbers 8 and 24.
 Hours after its YouTube launch, "Euphoria" was made available on music streaming services through Interscope Records.
 Brian Zisook, a co-founder of Audiomack, noted that the song is Lamar's first release under a new direct licensing agreement with Interscope following his departure from TDE and Aftermath Entertainment.
 His own creative communications company, PGLang, is involved in the deal; despite reports claiming it was not.

 Its cover art is a screenshot of the Merriam-Webster online dictionary.
 One of the reference sentences from the dictionary is a quote from journalist Clifton Brown, which reads “They had almost a week to recover from the euphoria of Tuesday’s series-winning victory…” seemingly referencing the fact that the song was released on a Tuesday.
 The quote comes from a New York Times article from May 1990.
 Kendrick is seemingly claiming though the cover that this song will win the battle between him and Drake.
 Journalists believe that its title is also a reference to the American television series of the same name.
 Drake is one of the series' executive producers, which has been a subject of controversy for its use of mature content, including sexual material, amongst its teenage characters.